-Carolyn Kay was, until March 2015, and Brian Long is a director of the Commonwealth Bank of Australia (CBA), which, during the Year, was a substantial shareholder of Brambles holding 8.62% (increased to 9.64% subsequent to the end of the Year) of its issued share capital.
-The Board does not consider that Carolyn Kay's previous, or Brian Long's current relationship with CBA gives rise to any actual or perceived loss of independence on their part because of the number of shares held by CBA and the manner in which CBA's relevant interests in Brambles shares are held, namely principally by related bodies corporate of CBA which are either: a superannuation trustee; a life company holding statutory funds; a responsible entity or manager of a managed investment scheme; under an investment mandate; by external managers unrelated to the CBA group; or subject to client direction.
+Brian Long is a director of the Commonwealth Bank of Australia (CBA), which, during the Year, was a substantial shareholder of Brambles holding between 7.46% and 6.26% of its issued share capital.
+The Board does not consider that Brian Long's relationship with CBA gives rise to any actual or perceived loss of independence on his part because of the number of shares held by CBA and the manner in which CBA's relevant interests in Brambles shares are held, namely principally by related bodies corporate of CBA which are either: a superannuation trustee; a life company holding statutory funds; a responsible entity or manager of a managed investment scheme; under an investment mandate; by external managers unrelated to the CBA group; or subject to client direction.